Geneva's main station See location map

 In the arrivals and departures border control passageways you'll see idle X-ray machines, empty offices and passport kiosks.
 France and Switzerland are in the Schengen free travel area, so normally there are no border formalities at all, you just walk through these passageways unmolested.
 However, they reserve the right to do spot checks if they feel like it.

-Update November 2024: Geneva is undergoing some major trackwork in November 2024, some platforms will be renumbered.
-7 & 8 will be renumbered 6 & 7.
+Geneva underwent major trackwork in November 2024, platforms 7 & 8 have been renumbered 6 & 7.

 Geneva station entrance to platforms 7 & 8 for France Geneva station, slope up to platforms 7 & 8

-Platforms 7 & 8 for France.
-Above left, the entrance to the border control passageway to platforms 7 & 8.
+Platforms 6 & 7 for France.
+Above left, the entrance to the border control passageway to platforms 6 & 7.
 The door to the right with the no entry signs is the exit form the arrivals passageway.
-Above right, after emerging from the border control passageway you go up this slope onto platforms 7 & 8.
+Above right, after emerging from the border control passageway you go up this slope onto platforms 6 & 7.
+Note that these photos were taken when platforms 6 & 7 had their pre-November 2024 platform numbers, 7 & 8.

 Luggage lockers